How to sell a gun in Connecticut

 Ineligible Persons in Connecticut

-Ineligible Persons
+Ineligible persons

 The Guide to Firearms and Permits in Connecticut outlines Ineligible persons as :